AntonioFasano/filleR/README.md

     3,5,Bob
     3,4,Sullivan

-Yes, `-1` tells to skip to a new page.
-A spreadsheet might set this row as  `-1,,`, but  in R it is the same.
-You can use any number (but not a letter), as the code just checks that the second field is empty.
+`-1` works like a page break and tells to create and skip to a new page.
+Note that if you are using a spreadsheet to generate the CSV file, the brek line might look like  `-1,,`, that will work alike with the following code.

     OVER='overlay.pdf'; WIDTH=8.3; HEIGHT=11.7 #Overlay PDF path and size (inches)